Jackdashton/flight-app/README.md

    - `public`: Contains images to be used throughout the application.
    - `src`: Home to the main source code of the application, organized into several subdirectories and files for better organization and separation of concerns
        - `components`: Contains the main React components and their respective modular CSS files.
        - `utils`: Contains the helper functions and Hooks to be used in conjunction with the main components.
+       - `test`: Contains the test file
    - `data`: Holds any large datasets to be used throughout the application.

 ## Screenshots